arshpreetofficial/Imagine-Net/README.md

 code composition
 main.py——including the training, test and eval for image synthesis functions
-model.py——defining the network structures used in the JSRL
+model.py——defining the network structures used in the Imagine-Net
 layer.py——defining the different network layers, such as convolutional layer, deconvolutional layer and so on
 evaluate.py——evaluating the classification performance of the trained model
 # Dataset